pgonzaleznetwork/HappySoup.io/README.md

 This information is used to display your username details on the header of the Happy Soup app so that you can easy know which org you are logged into.

-Your username is also used as a key to submit asynchronous jobs to Happy Soup's app server.
+Your Salesforce Org Id and User Id (not the username/email) is also used as a key to submit asynchronous jobs to Happy Soup's app server.
 This allows us to group all your requests in a single area of the database.

 **Your Salesforce Org's Metadata**